Air transport in the United Kingdom: Passenger travel

 Just over a fifth of all terminal passengers are travelling on domestic routes only, whilst half are travelling between the UK and the rest of the European Union (EU).
-Of the latter, travel between the UK and Spain, France, Germany and Italy account for around half, with Spain almost matching the other three combined in terms of passenger numbers.
-Outside the EU, the US, the Far East, Switzerland and the Middle East together account for just over half of all passengers flying between the UK and the rest of the world, with the USA exceeding the other three combined in terms of passenger numbers.
-Air travel is the most popular mode of transport for visitors both to and from the UK.
-In 2005 it was used for 80 per cent of all visits by UK residents travelling overseas and by 74 per cent of all inbound visits.
+Of the latter, travel between the UK and Spain, France, Germany, and Italy account for around half, with Spain almost matching the other three combined in terms of passenger numbers.
+Outside the EU, the US, the Far East, Switzerland, and the Middle East together account for just over half of all passengers flying between the UK and the rest of the world, with the USA exceeding the other three combined in terms of passenger numbers.

+Air travel is the most popular mode of transport for travel to and from the UK.
+In 2005, it was used for 80 per cent of all visits by UK residents travelling overseas and by 74 per cent of all inbound visits.
 Just over a quarter of all passengers are travelling on business.
-The advent of no-frills carriers has had significant a significant effect on passenger travel profiles, with strong growth in business travel from regional airports, and a significant increase in inbound traffic generated for the purposes of non-UK residents visiting friends and relatives based in the UK.
+The advent of no-frills carriers has had a significant effect on passenger travel profiles, with strong growth in business travel from regional airports and more inbound trips by non-UK residents visiting friends and family.
 Whilst these carriers have been perceived to democratise air travel, providing the opportunity for lower income groups to travel more often, the main result is actually that middle and higher income groups travel more often, and often for shorter trips.